OriRoth/fling/README.md

 ancestor(A, B) := parent(A, C), ancestor(C, B)
 ancestor(john, X)?
 ```
-...can be written in Java by
+...can be written in Java by method-chaining, as follows:
-method-chaining:
 ```Java
 public class Ancestor {
   public static Program program() {